Kallen113/youtube-playlist-data-pipeline-and-analysis/README.md

 For this project, we will first create a SQL database & table, in which we will store the data.

 Step 2: Data cleaning

+The data cleaning will entail primarily 2 steps:

 Iterate through the CSV files containing the Youtube data.
 Create a new column comprising the Youtube URL.
 This is actually fairly straightforward since the CSV files already have the unique video IDs.